NSO-developer/nso-gitbook/operation-and-usage/operations/lifecycle-operations.md

 This action will behave differently depending on if it is invoked with a transaction or not.
 When invoked with a transaction (such as via the CLI), it will load the configuration into it and leave it to the user to commit or revert the resulting changes.
 If invoked without a transaction (for example, when invoked via RESTCONF), the action will automatically create one and commit the resulting changes.

+Since NSO 6.4 the `load-native-config` will create list entries with sharedCreate() and set leafs with sharedSet() if invoked inside a service for refcounters and backpointers to be created or updated.

 </details>

 <details>